vijay-joshi/vue-notifcations/README.md

 This is a sample application which demonstrates the use of Web Notifications API and Web Sockets API in a vue js app.

 Once you start the app, browser will display a box asking you to Allow or Deny displaying desktop notifications.
 You can allow or deny it.
+User's consent is stored in a module in the vuex store which can be used to check the consent state application wide.

 After that it will connect to a web socket server using browser's inbuilt [Websockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket) object.

 I have used the websocket echo server so that you can test it locally.
 You can try sending a test  message by clicking the Test Notification button.
+A test message is sent to the echo server which then returns it.
+It is captured by our websocket onmessage listener from where we display the notification.

+[NotifyJS](https://www.npmjs.com/package/notifyjs) has been used to display the notifications.

 ## Installation